-Patients typically present in the 5th-7th decades 5.
+Patients typically present in the 5th-7th decades but the condition has also been reported in young 5.
 Usually these lesions are sporadic, however they can be seen in the setting of osteoarthritis, collagen vascular disorders or previous trauma 3.

 Clinically presentation is with painless joint swelling, frequently with an associated effusion.